Lydia Denker: Biography

 Lydia Norma Denker was born in December 1980 in Germany and grew up in the town of Niedermittlau, Hesse.
-Her parents are Joseph and Jutta Denker, and she has a sister.
+Her parents are Joseph and Jutta Denker, she has a son and she has a sister.
 When Denker was eight, her family moved to Melbourne.
 At the age of sixteen she signed with BMG's Gotham Records after Ross Fraser and Siew Ooi saw her performance at the Midnight Revue Show, Crown Casino.

 Denker released her first single, "Real to Me" in October 2000, but it did not reach the ARIA Singles Chart top 50.
 It was co-written by Alex Farrugia, John Anthony Cocivera, Merril Bainbridge, and Owen Bolwell.
 "Real to Me (Barcelona groove remix)" appeared on the various artists compilation album, Big Brother – The Album: Music Inspired By (June 2001).

 Her second single, "One Perfect Day", followed in February 2004, which reached No. 35.
 It also peaked at No. 7 on the related ARIA Australasian Artists Singles Chart.
 "One Perfect Day" was the title single from the soundtrack of the film of the same name (February 2004).
 The single was written by David Hobson and Phil Buckle and includes remixes by Radio Slave and dance music DJ-producer, Josh Abrahams.